JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/installation.md

 julia>
 ```

-From the julia prompt, you start tha package manager by typing `]`:
+From the julia prompt, you start the package manager by typing `]`:
 ```julia
 (@v1.6) pkg>
 ```